source-academy/general/educator/README.md

 Educators have the following options to work with [SICP JS](https://sourceacademy.org/sicpjs/):
 - Not use Source Academy: You can use SICP JS with the IDE of your choice; [see here](../package/README.md) for more information
 - Use the public version of the Source Academy; [see here](../vanilla/README.md) how [Source Academy](https://sourceacademy.org/) supports your course
-- Source Academy with GitHub Classroom: use GitHub Classroom to author and manage weekly assessments; [see below](#resources-for-educators-who-use-source-academy-with-github-classroom)
+- Source Academy with GitHub Classroom: use GitHub Classroom to author and manage weekly assessments; [see here](github/README.md) how to do that
 - Deploy your own clone of Source Academy; [see here](../deployment/README.md) how to do that

 Starting in August 2021, instructors will have an additional option: